The Stone of the Ten Commandments

-Rabbinical Judaism as found in the Talmud and Mishnah teaches that the tablets of the law were made of sapphire stone (Obadiah Bertinoro on Mishnah, Avot 5:6.
+Rabbinical Judaism as found in the Talmud and Mishnah teaches that the Ten Commandments tablets were made of sapphire stone (Obadiah Bertinoro on Mishnah, Avot 5:6.
 Cf. Babylonian Talmud, Nedarim 38a).

 It may also be that the tablets for the law were taken out of God’s throne, which was made out of sapphire: “Above the expanse over their heads was something like a throne, resembling a sapphire stone.
 Above the shape of the throne was a figure of human appearance” (Ezekiel 1:26).
 And the Bible teaches that the law is the foundation of God’s throne: “Righteousness and justice are the foundation of your throne“ (Psalm 89:14).

 In addition, the Lord commanded the Jews to add a blue cord (the color of sapphire) to their tassels as a reminder to keep God’s law: “Again the Lord spoke to Moses, saying, “Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
 And you shall have the tassel, that you may look upon it and remember all the commandments of the Lord and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined” (Numbers 15:37-39).

 Check out our Bible Answers page for more information on a variety of topics.